ericwindmill/ericwindmill.com/_posts/articles/2017-09-01-learning-dart.md

 ### In Laymans Terms
 It seems that Dart *can* compile into JavaScript, but doesn't have to.
 I'm not sure what the advantage of this, becuase JavaScript already can be run in browsers or server side.

+Syntactically, Dart reminds me of TypeScript.
+It's like JavaScript by more opinionated, and of course typed.

 Like TypeScript, Dart seems to be a language that combines the useability of JavaScript with the opinions of slightly-lower-level and application languages like Java.
 I'd assume that a lot of Dart users fancy it over JS because its Object Oriented and supports all the Object Oriented Programming features.
-(I think prototypes are superior to classical inheretence, but that's another conversation for another day...).

-<div id='resources'></div>

-## Resources
+Dart is currently in production at Google Fiber and Goodgle Ads Team to name a few.

+<h2 id='resources'>Resources</h2>

 The first resource I went through when looking into dart was [Dart Academy Boot Camp](https://da-bootcamp.firebaseapp.com/?course=start_programming_dart).
 This resource is probably meant for a brand new developer who's learning Dart as their first language.
 Nevertheless, there was some valuable insight into the basic syntax similarities and basic language functionality.

 The second resouce I ran into is [Dart by Example](http://jpryan.me/dartbyexample/).
-Funny enough, the creator of this is a Sr. Engineer at my new job.
+Funny enough, the creator of this is a Sr. Engineer at my new company.
 This definitely get's deeper into the language.
 I'm glad I started with the previous resource, but this is where the real learning happened.

 There's a nifty tool that's similar to JSFiddle or CodePen, but for Dart called [DartPad](https://dartpad.dartlang.org/4ea67cfb5294c146a541).